danleks/to-do-app/README.md

 # to-do app

-This is a simple and responsive to-to-app build with Vue.js.
+This is a simple and responsive to-do-app built with Vue.js.

 ## helpful links: